oneapi-src/oneDAL/docs/source/onedal/glossary.rst

         Invalid set of result options usage or access to the uncomputed algorithm result leads to an error throwing.

-        **Example:** k-NN Classificationalgorithm can perform classification
-        and also return indices and distances to the nearest observations as result option.
+        **Example:** k-NN Classification algorithm can perform classification and also return indices and distances to the nearest observations as a result option.

     Ordinal feature